Herdora/chisel/README.md

 # TODO: make names in examples/ directory more descriptive.
 ```

 **That's it!** 🚀 No GPU hardware needed—develop and profile GPU kernels from any machine.

+> Ensure to destroy your DigitalOcean droplet via their dashboard after your done.
 > **Need a DigitalOcean API token?** Get one [here](https://amd.digitalocean.com/account/api/tokens) (requires read/write access).

 ## Commands